chiappo98/fast_detector_Response/README.md

 ### WARNING
 In the following sections I will always refer to job submission on the *neutrino-01* machine, which adopts the HTCondor batch system.
 However, users can obviously use different submit machines.
 Furthermore, if the batch system is different form HTCondor, the *launch_splitted_response.sh* shell script has to be modified to include the new submission command.

-In *launch_splitted_response.sh*, lines 144-148 and 154, the user who it's not logged on neutrino-01 must check if the paths are sill valid or need to be changed.

 ## Required softwares

 On the file system of the submit machine Pyhton3 has to be installed.
 Looking at the first lines of the py programs in this repository users can check the additional modules which are needed (in particular I underline the need for the PyROOT module).